s-AVE/AdventureWorksCompany/README.md

 | Manual | 2,900 | 11.6% |

-Professional and Skilled Manual together account for **55.2%** of all transactions — confirming that active working-age to mature professionals represent the core market for Adventure Works.
+Professional and Skilled Manual together account for **55.2%** of all transactions confirming that active working-age to mature professionals represent the core market for Adventure Works.

 **Orders by Income Level:**
-86.9% of all transactions — totaling 73,041 items sold — came from
-the Average and Low Income segments.
-This confirms that while Adventure Works carries premium products (Bikes), the majority of its customers are middle-to-low income buyers who tend to purchase more affordable Accessories products.
+86.9% of all transactions totaling 73,041 items sold came from the Average and **Low Income segments**.
+This confirms that while Adventure Works carries premium products (Bikes), the majority of its **customers are middle-to-low income buyers** who tend to purchase more affordable Accessories products.

 **Top Customer:**
-Mr. Maurice Shan (age 75, Professional, Average Income) generated the highest revenue at $12,408 across 6 transactions — averaging
+Mr. Maurice Shan (age 75, Professional, Average Income) generated the highest revenue at $12,408 across 6 transactions averaging
 $2,068 per transaction, approximately **1.45x above** the overall customer average of $1,431.
 This demonstrates that the senior Professional segment holds strong spending potential despite not